Against the tide

 News-Body-Cams2_crDMM-11232017

-Eleven law enforcement agencies in Dane County have equipped officers with body cameras including Middleton, Fitchburg and the University of Wisconsin police.
+Eleven law enforcement agencies in Dane County have equipped officers with body cameras, including Middleton, Fitchburg and the University of Wisconsin police.
 Milwaukee uses them, so does Oshkosh, Appleton and La Crosse.
 But Madison officials remain unconvinced that police body cameras will increase transparency or build trust with the public, even as more communities around the state adopt the technology.

 Jim Palmer, executive director of the Wisconsin Professional Police Association, says it’s “disappointing Madison isn’t on board.”